Content Marketing Without a Blog: Successful SEO With Other Written Content

 4. Occasionally add entertaining tweets to diversify the content being shared

-• Tweet quotes included in your long-form content
+• Quotes derived from your long-form content

 3. Invest in PDF-Focused Content